cristosal/orm/README.md

 A library that facilitates common sql queries with pgx

+## Features
+- Unified support for singular connections, pools and transactions via `pgxx.Interface`
-- Inserts that assign id field from database to struct
+- Inserts that assign id field using returning clause
-- Selects and queries which support generics
+- Support for generics
-- Struct fields to database columns via `db` tags
+- Database column mapping via `db` tags
 - Support for pagination
 - ReadOnly fields